Faculty of Information Technology

 Refer to the specific census and withdrawal dates for the semester(s) in which this unit is offered.

-This unit gives an introduction to formal languages, basic logic programming, models of computation, and computational complexity.
+This unit introduces formal languages, models of computation, and computational complexity.
 It looks at what computers can and cannot compute.
-Topics include finite state automata, regular expressions, grammars, computable functions, Turing machines, polynomial-time reductions, and NP-completeness.
+Topics include finite state automata, regular expressions, grammars, pushdown automata, computable functions, Turing machines, polynomial-time reductions, complexity classes P and NP, and NP-completeness.
+Skills at writing formal proofs will be developed.

 At the completion of this unit, students should be able to: